BOURSE DE COMMERCE

 Location | Paris

-At the very heart of Paris, the Bourse de Commerce was built as a grain exchange in the 18th century and transformed into the commodity exchange in 1889.
-Today it takes on its 21st century guise as the Collection Pinault contemporary art museum, restored and transformed by Japanese architect Tadao Ando (TAAA–Tadao Ando Architect & Associates), NeM / Niney and Marca Architectes, Pierre-Antoine Gatier and Setec Bâtiment.
+At the very heart of Paris, the Bourse de Commerce was built as a grain exchange in the 18th century and transformed into a commodity exchange in 1889.
+Today it takes on its 21st-century guise as the Collection Pinault contemporary art museum, restored and transformed by Japanese architect Tadao Ando (TAAA–Tadao Ando Architect & Associates), NeM / Niney and Marca Architectes, Pierre-Antoine Gatier and Setec Bâtiment.

-Inside, the Bouroullecs have ranged widely, from monu- mental glass lights – horizontal in the entrance hall, vertical in the historic stairways, to a variety of different furniture and textiles for the various spaces within the new museum.
+Inside, the Bouroullecs have ranged widely, from monumental glass lights – horizontal in the entrance hall, and vertical in the historic stairways, to a variety of different furniture and textiles for the various spaces within the new museum.

 Of extreme simplicity, the monumental Luce Orizzontale light suspended in the entrance hall brings together the pinnacles of technical skill and craftsmanship.
-An interlocking structure, the light is composed of five bars of tubular pieces in cast glass and aluminium.
-Each horizontal bar measures 6 metres and is composed of 30 cylinders of cast glass specially developed by WonderGlass in their workshops near Venice.
+An interlocking structure, the light is composed of five bars of tubular pieces in cast glass and aluminum.
+Each horizontal bar measures 6 metres and is composed of 30 cylinders of cast glass specially developed by WonderGlass workshops near Venice.